New Methods Publishers and OTT Providers Can Use to Acquire Customers in the Festive Period

 Digital gifts are also a great alternative to physical goods; there are no spending limits, no queues to purchase, and no risk of late delivery meaning presents are missed.

 Media and OTT service providers with customer-centric acquisition strategies are best positioned to serve this demand, fuelled by digital transition onset by the Coronavirus pandemic, and are responding to the change in customer habits in new ways.

 With more and more people learning how to ‘game’ free trials to avoid paid subscriptions, publishers and OTT providers alike need to adapt and think of new ways to build trust and encourage signup.
 Netflix and Disney + have both stopped their free trials in most territories.
 Free trials are available, they’re becoming shorter, with 7 or 14 days becoming more common.

 Moving the free initial period out to the second month of a subscription is growing in popularity.
 The customer is rewarded for signing up for their first month, with a free subsequent month, and the service provider gains a month of revenue from the customer as well as valuable time to initiate their retention strategy.

-Some publishers and OTT services, like Netflix, have chosen to remove free trials altogether, preferring to experiment with content metering and more dynamic approaches enabled by tools like Zephr, which present users with relevant, focused offers based on an array of behavioral and contextual triggers.
-A personalized experience will encourage signup far better than ‘off the shelf’ incentives.
+Some publishers and OTT services, like Netflix, have chosen to remove free trials altogether, preferring to experiment with content metering and more dynamic approaches enabled by tools like Zephr, which present users with relevant, focused offers based on an array of behavioural and contextual triggers.
+A personalised experience will encourage signup far better than ‘off the shelf’ incentives.